tgalinis2020/cen4010-s21-g01/server/api/v1/src/routes/README.md

 Most resource endpoints require that this cookie is set to perform actions that can mutate the data model.

-Query String Parameters: `empty`
+Query Parameters: `empty`

 Request Parameters: `empty`

 Body Parameters:

-* `username: String` Although the parameter is called "username", one could also use their e-mail to log in.
+* `username: string` Although the parameter is called "username", one could also use their e-mail to log in.

-* `password: String` User's password.
+* `password: string` User's password.
 Used to compare with the hash stored in the database.

 Returns: